 - Lost wages, employment benefits, and other types of earnings to which the deceased reasonably would have been entitled if he or she had survived.

 The types of available compensation can vary, based upon the relationship between the deceased individual and the person (or persons) who brings the wrongful death lawsuit.
 In many wrongful death cases, more than one category of compensation will be available, depending upon whether the deceased party was the primary source of the family member’s income.
-Our attorneys will fight to ensure that you receive the maximum level of compensation possible in your wrongful death case.
+Our South Florida wrongful death lawyers will fight to ensure that you receive the maximum level of compensation possible in your wrongful death case.

 At such a difficult time, you need an attorney who you can trust to stand by your side.
 At Gonzalez & Cartwright, P.A., these are more than just words on paper or a computer screen.
-We have dedicated ourselves both personally and professionally to serving the Hispanic community of South Florida, and we will forcefully advocate for your right to fair compensation.
-If you have lost a loved one and would like to explore your options for filing a wrongful death lawsuit, contact our Lake Worth offices at 561-533-0345, or toll free at 888-888-3903, to schedule a free initial consultation today.
+We have dedicated ourselves both personally and professionally to serving the community of South Florida, and we will forcefully advocate for your right to fair compensation.
+If you have lost a loved one and would like to explore your options for filing a wrongful death lawsuit, contact our Lake Worth offices to schedule a free initial consultation today.
+We have our main office located at 813 Lucerne Ave, Lake Worth, FL 33460, as well as an office in Pompano Beach, Florida.

 The relevant evidence will vary, based upon the type of accident involved.
 Our attorneys will investigate to determine the cause of the accident, and we will examine witness testimony, medical reports, workplace safety records, product information, and other types of evidence in order to establish the fact pattern of your wrongful death case.